thunderbird-conversations/thunderbird-conversations/README.md

 If you just want to start hacking, see [MDC](https://developer.mozilla.org/en/Setting_up_extension_development_environment) to learn how to use a proxy file.
-If you want to package a release, `./build.sh` will package a .xpi file. `./package.sh` is for my personal use.
+If you want to package a release, `./package.sh build` will package a .xpi file.

 HACKING
 =======